google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 event](https://bugs.chromium.org/p/chromium/issues/detail?id=605844), by
 [launching serivce workers
 speculatively](https://codereview.chromium.org/2045153003), and other
-optimisations, but it'll always be greater than zero.
+optimisations.
+However, bootup time will always be greater than zero.

-Facebook brought the impact of this problem to our attention, and asked for a way to perform the network request in parallel:
+Facebook brought the impact of this problem to our attention, and asked for a way to perform navigation requests in parallel:

 {% framebox height="77px" %}
 <style>